qulle/oltb/README.md

 12. [Author](#author)

 ## Branches
 There are two branches in the repository.
 The `main` branch which contains the releases and the `develop` branch which also contains all upcomming commits for the next release.
 So if you want to test the latest features go checkout the `develop` branch.
-The `gh-pages` branch is just for the latest build for the demo-page.
+The `gh-pages` branch is just for the latest build from the main branch that hosts the demo-page.

 ## Report a bug
 If you find a bug in the latest release on the `main` branch start by: